Managing Address Fields

 Addresses

-They’re element types with their own fields, but they’re strictly available to User’s field layouts.
-Querying addresses and working with their field data, however, is nearly identical to the experience you’d have with any other element type.
+Addresses are a type of element you’ll most commonly encounter in conjunction with Users.
+Querying addresses and working with their field data is nearly identical to the experience working with any other element type.

 Back in User Settings, the Address Fields editor lets you manage the fields that are part of each address.
 Label, Country, and Address are included by default, with several other native fields available: